jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Squid.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Ink Cloud (Ex): >
-SpecialAbilities: Ink Cloud (Ex) A squid can emit a 5-foot-radius cloud of ink once per minute as a free action while underwater.
+    A squid can emit a 5-foot-radius cloud of ink once per minute as a free action while underwater.
 This cloud provides total concealment.
 The ink persists for 1 minute.
+  Jet (Ex): >
-Jet (Ex) A squid can jet in a straight line as a full-round action.
+    A squid can jet in a straight line as a full-round action.
 It does not provoke attacks of opportunity while jetting.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: